hsin007/backend/README.md

-"…or create a new repository on the command line" echo "# backend" >> README.md
+＃＃＃ or create a new repository on the command line echo "# backend" >> README.md

 git init